Please help us by making a tax-deductible donation

 New Media Rights and its affiliates Utility Consumers' Action Network and Privacy Rights Clearinghouse filed Reply Comments to the California Public Utilities Commission investigation into the AT&T - T-mobile merger.
 After attending the innovation and consumer workshops, and reading a mountain of additional paperwork, we're more convinced than ever that the CPUC should recommend denial of the merger.

-We talk about specific reasons why in our comments, and also suggest that in the event the Commission does choose to recommend to the FCCi to approve with the merger, some significant conditions should be placed in California.
+We talk about specific reasons why in our comments, and also suggest that in the event the Commission does choose to recommend to the FCC to approve with the merger, some significant conditions should be placed in California.

 CPUC AT&T T-Mobile merger Public Hearings and Workshops